kaivantaylor/Tomodachi-Python-Bot/README.txt

 |                                                      Welcome to the README for Kai_Bot!
 |---------------------------------------------------------------------------------------------------------------------------------------
 |
 | This discord bot serves the purpose to respond to commands, and play music.
-Further futures are being implemented.
+Further features are being implemented.
 |
 | DISCLAIMER:
 | This bot is used for recreational purposes and personal use.